ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 yarn build
 ```

-Or per a command call, on-demand:
+It can also be set on-demand, per command call:

 ```bash
 NODE_OPTIONS="--max-old-space-size=4096" yarn build